-Unfortunately, the goat population is no longer there now- the trees host several birds, warblers, herons, vireos, making it a favorite of bird watchers.
+Unfortunately, the goat population is no longer there—the trees host several birds, warblers, herons, and vireos, making the Goat Tree Reserve a favorite among birdwatchers.

-To see more island treasures, head over to the Dauphin Island Heritage and Arts Council Museum, which houses art pieces done by local artists.
+To see more island treasures, head to the Dauphin Island Heritage and Arts Gallery, which houses art pieces done by local artists.

-The museum is hard to miss with a small lighthouse attached to the building.
+The gallery is hard to miss, with a small lighthouse attached to the building.

-Dauphin Island Heritage and Arts Council (DIHAC) is a non-profit organization that strives to promote and preserve art forms endemic to the island community.
+Dauphin Island Heritage and Arts Council (DIHAC) is a non-profit organization striving to promote and preserve art forms that are endemic to the island community.